rkern/line_profiler/README.txt

     Both line_profiler and kernprof have been tested with Python 2.4 and Python 2.5.
 It might work with Python 2.3, and will probably work with Python 2.6.

+* I get negative line timings!
+What's going on?

+    This is a known bug on Windows.
+I'm working on it.
+If you see it anywhere else, let me know.

 To Do